 PCBs and programmed chips for this project are available in the shop.
 You need the Flangelicious PCB + chipset, which includes your choice of the two versions and BBD.
 You might also need a set of pots for the project.

-The photo above is the latest Rev.3 PCB, which allows for caps with a lead spacing of either 5mm/0.2″ or 7.5mm/0.3″ to be used to make life easier for DIY.
+The photo above is the Rev.3 PCB, which allows for caps with a lead spacing of either 5mm/0.2″ or 7.5mm/0.3″ to be used to make life easier for DIY.
 For the build above I used my favourite Wima box film caps, which have a 5mm spacing.
 Similarly, the PCB layout for the two trimmers can accept the pinouts of several different types of trimmer.
+The latest PCB is the Rev.4, which is basically identical, but adds a cutout in the top edge to make fitting a DC socket slightly easier.

 The PCB measures 106x48mm.
 It is designed to fit into a Hammond 1590BB enclosure in landscape format.
 The PCB-mounted pots make the build easier.